-At our request, SGS Minerals Services undertook a metallurgical variability test program from 2013-2015 to examine the response of samples from a number of mineralized zones to cyanide leaching using the CIL process.
+At our request, SGS Minerals Services, which is independent from B2Gold, undertook a metallurgical variability test program from 2013-2015 to examine the response of samples from a number of mineralized zones to cyanide leaching using the CIL process.
 Additional test work was conducted to sufficiently characterize ores to be processed through the plant for the LoM.
 The metallurgical test work completed to date is based on samples that adequately represent the variability of the proposed mine plan.

-Average LoM gold recoveries are based on a metallurgical model generated from metallurgical test work, grade, material type, and other parameters.
-Recovery forecasts within the Mineral Reserve pits range from 64% to 85%.
+Average LoM gold recoveries are based on a metallurgical model generated from metallurgical test work, gold grade, material type, and other parameters.
+Recovery forecasts within the Mineral Reserve pits range from 62-86%.
 Stockpiled materials are assigned an average metallurgical recovery of 75% for mine planning purposes.